 At 3 months of age, a fantastic milestone is that the crying subsides and other ways of communicating increase.

 Your baby has found new ways to communicate with you.
 She starts cooing and making sounds such as “oh.”
 She might also try to imitate sounds that she hears when you talk.

 Talk to your baby as much as you can.
 You can expect her to respond so you can have a conversation.
 Your baby is now slowly starting to understand that a conversation is a two-way process.

 An interesting thing to notice is that, without thinking, you probably use a very light and soft voice when talking to your baby.
-That is nature’s way of making sure that the baby knows that he is being talked to and that no one will scare him by talking aloud to him.
+That is nature’s way of ensuring that the baby knows he is being talked to and that no one will scare him by talking aloud.

 The 3-Month-Old Baby Sleep Pattern